colebrookson/wsn-reproducibility/README.md

 ## Modeling the Data

 Because we're limited on time, we'll be doing only part of the modeling process.
 We'll only be comparing two models and not going through all of the diagnostic checking.
 That is left as an exercise for those interested.
+What we'll do is:

+1. Read in our cleaned data
+2. Check the data structures
+3. Fit two competing models
+4. Use AIC as our metric to compare the models
+5. Write out the best model

+## Plotting

+We now have our final model, great!
+However, we need to come up with a way to display our results.
+A commmon way of doing this is to plot the

 ## INSTRUCTOR NOTES: